-Total conformance (5 points).
-The records required in the food defense plan should be maintained, in accordance with the details of the plan and its associated procedures.
+Total compliance (5 points).
+The records required in the food defense plan should be maintained, in accordance with the details of the plan (see 1.08.02) and its associated procedures.
 These records are also subject to the document control and records requirements of this module.